 - Kosher salt and freshly ground black pepper

 - Coarsely chopped flat-leaf parsley, for garnish

-- In a medium saucepan over medium heat, melt the butter.
-Once the foam begins to subside, add the shallot, ham, and pumpkin seeds; cook until the shallots are soft and translucent but still without color, 5–6 minutes.
-Pour in the eggs, whisking constantly, and continue cooking until the mixture just begins to thicken, 6–8 minutes more.
-Remove from the heat and immediately whisk in the cheese and sour cream.
-Season with salt and pepper, then transfer to a shallow bowl.
+In a medium saucepan over medium heat, melt the butter.
+When the foam begins to subside, add the shallot, ham, and pumpkin seeds and cook until the shallots are soft and translucent but still without color, 5–6 minutes.
+Pour in the eggs and cook, stirring continuously, until the mixture just begins to thicken, 6–8 minutes more.
+Remove from the heat and immediately stir in the cheese and sour cream.
+Season with salt and black pepper, then transfer to a shallow bowl.
 Drizzle with pumpkin seed oil, garnish with parsley, and serve immediately.